neutron-org/mainnet-assets/README.md

 It will query `consumer-genesis` from Cosmos Hub and will add all required fields with proper values.

 For more information regarding the consumer chain creation process, see [CCV: Overview and Basic Concepts](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md).

+#### `wasm` artifacts

+Neutron genesis instantiates dozens of smart contracts that are used by the Neutron DAO and the Neutron Token Generation Event.
+Since the time when Proposal 792 was published, we fixed some bugs and introduced some improvements to our smart contracts.

+#### Building the genesis from scratch

+We have a [script](https://github.com/neutron-org/tools/blob/mainnet/genesis/genesis.sh) that can be copied to an empty directory and run to get the final genesis.
+We provide this script **for information purposes only**, and we do not guarantee that it will work on your machine (although if you have a Mac and the Docker demon is running, it should produce the final `genesis.json` within approximately 30 minutes). **PLease use the [genesis.json](neutron-1-genesis.json) file provided in this instruction.**

 ## Endpoints